Willr-hawkins/coiling-clay1/README.md

 ## User Stories

-A series of user stories where written and used to help guid the build process of this project.
-Here is a table of the projects user stories, split into shopper, site user and site admin based user stories:
+A series of user stories where written and used to help guide the build process of this project.
+This table shows the projects user stories, split into shopper, site user and site admin based user stories:

 ![User Stories](https://github.com/user-attachments/assets/cd6a0be3-e75e-4077-a3b5-e308e713dc45)

-A link to the project repository project board can be found here ~ [Coiling Clay - Project board](https://github.com/users/Willr-hawkins/projects/12)
+A link to the repository project board can be found here ~ [Coiling Clay - Project board](https://github.com/users/Willr-hawkins/projects/12)